papivot/certbot/README.md

    version of this certificate in the future, simply run certbot again.
 To non-interactively renew *all* of your certificates, run "certbot renew"
- - If you like Certbot, please consider supporting our work by: